The EU Artificial Intelligence Act: A tl;dr

 If you already use a cloud security posture management solution, you have a foundation for several of these requirements.

 Failure to meet these requirements could lead to being cut off from the European market as well as steep fines.
-Fines will likely vary, depending on the company size, from 7.5 million euros or 1.5% of annual turnover to 35 million euros or 7% of annual turnover.
+The Act establishes a three-tier fine structure:

 Despite the extra work the EU AI Act creates, it comes with benefits as well.
 For example, it provides for the creation of regulatory sandboxes, helping you test applications outside of the regulatory framework.